datasciencecampus/statschat-app/README.md

 ### Alternatively, to run the search evaluation pipeline

 The StatsChat pipeline is currently evaluated based on small number of test question.
 The main 'app_config.toml' determines pipeline setting used in evaluation and results are written to `data/model_evaluation` folder.
+The evaluation script requires that project root (assumed working directory) be added to PYTHONPATH, this is handled through [direnv](https://direnv.net/) and the `.envrc` file.

 ```shell
 python statschat/model_evaluation/evaluation.py